 Medical School Courses

-Gross and Developmental Anatomy
+Human Gross Anatomy

-The course focusses on the study of macroscopic structure of the human body by dissection and other methods with reference to functional mechanisms and changes during development.
+The course focuses on the study of macroscopic structure of the human body by dissection and other methods with reference to functional mechanisms and changes during development.
 The anatomical basis for certain body functions are taught, as well as how to infer the anatomical basis of some clinical entities.
 Bi-weekly one hour conferences center on selected clinical entities or diagnostic imaging of that section's topics (including CT and MRI, where appropriate).
 Also, other conferences are used to coordinate the information for independent learning time.
 Independent learning time will cover handouts or reading assignments (approximately 3 hours per week).

 James White, PhD—Course Director